lawrennd/old_talks/_software/includes/emukit-software.md

 \centerdiv{\javierGonzalezPicture{10%}\andreiPaleyesPicture{10%}\markPullinPicture{10%}\marenMahsereciPicture{10%}}

 \notes{The Emukit software we will be using across the next part of this module is a python software library that facilitates emulation of systems.
 The software's origins go back to work done by [Javier Gonzalez](https://javiergonzalezh.github.io/) as part of his post-doctoral project at the University of Sheffield.
 Javier led the design and build of a Bayesian optimization software.
-The package `GPyOpt` worked with the SheffieldML software GPy for performing Bayesian optimization.
+The package `GPyOpt` worked with the SheffieldML software GPy for performing Bayesian optimization.}

-`GPyOpt` has a modular design that allows the user to provide their own surrogate models, the package is build with `GPy` as a surrogate model in mind, but other surrogate models can also be wrapped and integrated.
+\notes{`GPyOpt` had a modular design that allows the user to provide their own surrogate models, the package was built with `GPy` as a surrogate model in mind, but other surrogate models could also be wrapped and integrated.}

-However, `GPyOpt` doesn't allow the full flexibility of surrogate modelling for domains like experimental design, sensitivity analysis etc.}
+\notes{However, `GPyOpt` didn't allow the full flexibility of surrogate modelling for domains like experimental design, sensitivity analysis etc.}

-\notes{Emukit [@Paleyes-emulation19] was designed and built for a more general approach.
+\notes{Emukit [@Paleyes-emulation19] is designed and built for a more general approach.
 The software is MIT licensed and its design and implementation was led by Javier Gonzalez and [Andrei Paleyes](https://www.linkedin.com/in/andreipaleyes) at Amazon.
 Building on the experience of `GPyOpt`, the aim with Emukit was to use the modularisation ideas embedded in `GPyOpt`, but to extend them beyond the modularisation of the surrogate models to modularisation of the acquisition function.}

 \figure{\includepng{\diagramsDir/uq/emukit-software-page}{80%}}{The Emukit software is a set of software tools for emulation and surrogate modeling. <https://emukit.github.io/emukit/>}{emukit-software-page}

 \newslide{Emukit}
 \slides{
-\figure{\includepng{\diagramsDir/uq/emukit-software-page2}{80%}}{The lower potion of th eemukit sofware page.}{emukit-software-page2}
+\figure{\includepng{\diagramsDir/uq/emukit-software-page2}{80%}}{The lower potion of the emukit sofware page.}{emukit-software-page2}
 \centerdiv{<https://emukit.github.io/emukit/>}
 }

+\notes{To use Emukit you need a set of models to use as the surrogates, we'll use `GPy`.}

 \installcode{GPy}

+\notes{Emukit does active experimental design, to access stratified sampling and latin hypercube designs it makes use of the `pyDOE` package.}

 \installcode{pyDOE}
 \installcode{EmuKit}